uma458467/cloud-native-app-labs/lab-instructions/spring-boot/boot-rest.md

 In many cases, you need to run some code on startup.
 Spring Boot allows you capture the command line arguments and run code just as if you had implemented `public static void main(String[] args)` by implementing a `CommandLineRunner` bean.

-'CommandLineRunner' is a core feature to Spring Boot so there are no dependencies that need to be explicitly added.
+`CommandLineRunner` is a core feature to Spring Boot so there are no dependencies that need to be explicitly added.

 1) Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/hello-spring-boot-rest/src/main/java/io/pivotal/hello/HelloSpringBootApplication.java`.